Worldwide Webcams

 There is some confusion about the village name.
 Residents say the real name is Pangniqtuuq, which means "the place of many bull caribou".
 Early in 2005 residents voted against officially changing the name of the village to the native one, as Pangnirtung has achieved an international reputation.
 Its residents have created high-quality traditional arts in sculpture, as well as adaptation of themes and design in printmaking and weaving.
 Pangnirtung is also nicknamed the Switzerland of the Arctic.
 In the 2021 Canadian census, Pangnirtung had a population of 1,504 living in 396 of its 456 total private dwellings, a change of 1.6% from its 2016 population of 1,481.
 With a land area of 7.98 km2 (3.08 sq. mi), it had a population density of 188.5/km2 (488.1/sq. mi) in 2021.

 Pangnirtung has a tundra climate with very short, cool summers and long, cold winters lasting almost the entire year.
 Coldest temperature ever seen here was −44.2°C (−47.7°F).
 This temperature was recorded in March 1994, while its warmest reading was flat out hot at 30°C (86°F) on June 16, 1984.
 Based on the provided search results and checking official records, there isn't a specific record for the highest accumulated snowfall ever recorded in Pangnirtung, since such records aren't kept.
-But search results indicate that Pangnirtung experienced a record-breaking blizzard with high winds (up to 135 km/h) (84 mph) in December 2020 that brought very heavy snow.
+But search results indicate that Pangnirtung experienced a record-breaking blizzard with high winds (up to 135 km/h or 84 mph) in December 2020 that brought very heavy snow.
 The average yearly snowfall for Pangnirtung, is 371 centimeters (12.1 feet, or 146 inches).
-They also see 42.68 mm (1.70 inches) of rain here each summer.
+They also see 42.68 millimeters (1.70 inches) of rain here each summer.
 But this rain data only goes back to 1995.

 '